Lucy Robinson (Neighbours): 1991–1995

-2005–2022
+2005–

 Ten years later, after returning to Erinsborough Paul is injured and has to have his leg amputated.
 Lucy returns to Australia to support him through his ordeal.
 She also stays to watch Annalise Hartman's (Kimberley Davies) documentary about Ramsay Street.
 Lucy is now a successful business woman, like her brother.
 She soon returns to the United States.

 After another eight years, Lucy returns to Erinsborough.
 She reveals to Paul that she is the new head of Lassiters Worldwide and has come to sort out his life and the business.
-Lucy catches up with Lauren Carpenter (Kate Kendall), who has since returned to Erinsborough with her family, and meets her niece, Kate.
+Lucy catches up with Lauren Carpenter (Kate Kendall), who has since returned to Erinsborough with her family, and meets her niece, Kate Ramsay.
 Just before she leaves, Lucy hires her ex-boyfriend Brad's (now played by Kip Gamblin) wife, Terese Willis, to be the new general manager of Lassiters.
 Lucy returns to Erinsborough at Terese's request to help solve problems with Paul.
 He informs her that he intends to remove the hotel from Lassiter's chain.
 Lauren then confides in Lucy that she left Ramsay Street pregnant with Brad's child.
 Lucy encourages Lauren to tell Brad about her pregnancy, before she leaves town.
 When Lucy returns, she learns that Terese has quit Lassiter's.
 Lucy asks Lauren for her help in catering a charity event.
 She also expresses her worries that Lauren has not dealt with losing her baby and tells Lauren that she needs closure.
 Paul informs Lucy that he has offered the management of Lassiter's to his children, but she tells him that they will not accept the offer.
 Lucy is proved right and Paul is disappointed, so she takes him to Ramsay Street and gets him to open up to her.
 Paul tells Lucy that he is not happy with her becoming his superior.
 Lucy is relieved when Paul decides not to leave the Lassiter's chain and reinstates Terese.